-IT IS HEREBY ORDERED, that Respondent's Motion to Dismiss is GRANTED and the Coast Guard's Amended Complaint is hereby DISMISSED WITH PREJUDICE.
+IT IS HEREBY ORDERED, that Respondent's Motion to Dismiss is

-PLEASE TAKE NOTE that issuance of this decision serves as the parties' right to appeal under 33 C.F.R.
-Part 20, Subpart J. A copy of Subpart J is provided as Attachment B.
+GRANTED and the Coast Guard's Amended Complaint is hereby DISMISSED WITH to appeal under 33 C.F.R.
+Part 20, Subpart J. A copy of Subpart J is provided as

+PREJUDICE.